Simplicius Simplicissimus: Literary adaptions

 The adventures of Simplicissimus became so popular that they were reproduced by authors in other European countries.
 Simplicissimus was recreated in French, English, and Turkish.
 A Hungarian Simplicissimus (Ungarischer oder Dacianischer Simplicissimus) was published in 1683.
 The author remained anonymous but is now generally considered to be Breslau-born Daniel Speer.

 Opera

 Johann Strauss II composed an operetta based on the novel.

 20th-century composer Karl Amadeus Hartmann wrote the anti-war opera Simplicius Simplicissimus for chamber orchestra in the mid-1930s, with contributions to the libretto by his teacher Hermann Scherchen.
-It opens:
+It opens: "In A.D.
+1618, 12 million lived in Germany.
+Then came the great war...
+In A.D.
+1648 only 4 million still lived in Germany."
 It was first performed in 1948; Hartmann scored it for full orchestra in 1956.
 The chamber version (properly Des Simplicius Simplicissimus Jugend) was revived by the Stuttgart State Opera in 2004.

 TV series

 Des Christoffel von Grimmelshausen abenteuerlicher Simplizissimus, a historically dramatised TV series based on the book was produced by ZDF in 1975.